Update: Blue Bell Pleads Guilty in 2015 Listeria Case, Former President Charged With Conspiracy

 - Blue Bell Chocolate Chip Cookie Dough - Code Dates: 081518242, 082418242

 “Blue Bell identified a potential problem through intensified internal testing and notified Aspen Hills,” the company said in a press release.
 “Aspen Hills then issued a voluntary recall of the products supplied to Blue Bell.
 Although our products in the marketplace have passed our test and hold program, which requires that finished product samples test negative for Listeria monocytogenes, Blue Bell is initiating this recall out of an abundance of caution.”

 See all related food poisoning lawsuits our lawyers covered so far.

 Do I Have a Blue Bell Ice Cream Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Blue Bell Ice Cream Recall Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Blue Bell Ice Cream Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria food poisoning cases in all 50 states.